django/django-box/README.md

     (host) $ git clone git@github.com:django/django.git
     (host) $ git clone git@github.com:django/django-box.git

+It's important that django is cloned to a directory called `django` directly beside the `django-box` directory.
+This is because the virtual machine will mount `../django/`.

 Then, either:

 * If you have not already downloaded the box file separately, then run the